vb64/telegram.email.notify/docs/en/guide.md

 ## List of bot commands

 `/start` - The most important command.
-If you are confused in the bot menu, then you will return to the bot’s start message with a list of your chats.
+If you are confused in the bot menu, then you will return to the bot start message with a list of your chats.

 `/language` - Sets the language in which the bot communicates with you in a private chat.